 Before we start, we need to understand a few things, and I promise it won’t be a long, boring history class lecture!

 Polygon Network is a Layer-2 chain of Ethereum, built to improve speed, reduce fees and increase productivity.

 Building on Polygon can reduce the transaction fees by more than 99% thus you can deploy your token at a cost way lower than Ethereum.

-Polygon is very fast too so now your users can transact using your token faster and cheaper!
+Polygon is very fast too, so your users can use your token faster and cheaper!

 Prerequisites to create a token on Polygon Network With Bunzz

 - Bunzz console— to create and deploy our token and smart contract without writing solidity code

 - MetaMask — to interact with the Polygon Network